+Constraints limit the flexibility of scheduling and, therefore, reduce the overall observing efficiency.
+Constraints will increase the RC of a proposed observation.
 Prior to Cycle 22, observing preferences (e.g. time windows, roll angles etc) were allowed to enhance the science return of proposed observations.
 Due to the increasing complexity of keeping the spacecraft within acceptable thermal limits, preferences will not be accepted in Cycle 22 and beyond.

 All constraints must be specified in the CPS forms or, if not possible, in the "Remarks" field with the "Constraints in the Remarks" flag set.
-Constraints in the text of the science justification but not on the CPS forms will not be honored.
 Additional constraints, beyond those proposed and recommended by the peer review, will not be accepted.
 Proposals recommended for implementation by peer review ultimately may not be accepted if they have incomplete or incorrectly specified constraints, or incur a considerably higher RC than initially estimated.